You can give someone you trust the authority to deal with certain aspects of your affairs in case you become unable to manage your affairs yourself.

 David Borrowman, Managing Party, Caesar & Howie, The Central Scotland Law Group.

-More information about Power of Attorney is available on the website of the Office of the Public Guardian.
+More information about Power of Attorney is available from My Power of Attorney here, Age Scotland here, from Citizen's Advice Scotland here, and on the website of the Office of the Public Guardian.